Why I voted for Trump (after crying when he was elected last time)

 Following the election coverage here and there, I started to see how much the media lied about Trump.
 All these reasons I had hated him, for all these things he said…… many of them turned out to be fake.
 The “very fine people” bit, for example – easily debunked by now but continuously pushed by the left (even Obama!).
 The most recent was the Liz Cheney one and I watched that in real time.
 Trump talks about how Liz wouldn’t be so quick to go to war if she had to go to war herself; mainstream media takes a tiny clip and runs with headlines like “Trump wants Liz Cheney shot!”

 That leads me to Elon Musk, who I also love.
 I read Elon’s biography earlier this year and while before that perhaps I thought he was crazy (actually, years ago I wrote a piece grieving climate change where I was angry at him for wanting to go to Mars), I then decided that I love him.
 The guy has one mission: to get to Mars and help humanity, and while I still don’t particularly care about Mars, I love that he is more committed to his dream than to money.
 He made the terrible financial decision of buying Twitter (now X), to preserve free speech.
 X is actually very cool in the way it has “community notes” as a fact checking element.
-I also listened to Elon on a few podcasts and understand and appreciate his ideas.
+I also listened to Elon on multiple podcasts and other interviews, and I understand and appreciate his ideas.

 I don’t even know that I believe in climate change anymore!
 Things are wild.

 I love Joe Rogan’s podcast because I love hearing people talk for hours mostly uninterrupted.
 I loved listening to Elon on there, and also Trump and Vance.
 In long conversations like that you can really hear people and what they stand for, there is no script, you can just feel them as who they are.
 Same with books – these formats are much different than tiny snippets of speech played on the news.
+I think being off social media this year has really benefitted me in this way, because instead of my thoughts being formed by other people’s opinions and small clips, I sought out long-form content to decide on my own what I thought.

 I was already going to vote for Trump by the time I listened to that podcast, but hearing him speak for the first time in an actual conversation (rather than just parts of speeches and debates), I found myself surprised.
 Here was a man who sounded a bit like my grandfather… who was actually… likable?
 Human?
 A little self-deprecating, very funny?
 Yes, he avoided some questions, he had his typical “I have the greatest of everything” moments, but this time, he came across very differently to me.
 And I started to feel what I thought would never happen………… I started to… kind of like him?